GSA/grace-logging/README.md

 [top](#top)

 ## <a name="security">Security Compliance</a>
 The GRACE Logging subcomponent provides various levels of coverage for several [NIST Special Publication 800-53 (Rev. 4) Security Controls](https://nvd.nist.gov/800-53/Rev4/impact/moderate).
 These security controls are designated for [FIPS 199 Moderate Impact Systems](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.199.pdf).
-The table below outlines the security controls associated with the GRACE Logging subcomponent and provides additional information related to the type of coverage, percent coverage, and a brief description of the implementation method utilized.
+The table below outlines the security controls associated with the GRACE Logging subcomponent and provides additional information related to the area of coverage and a brief description of the implementation method utilized.

 **Subcomponent approval status:** Pending Assessment